NOTES FROM YOUR PRESIDENT

 interview in 1995.

-Thanks to Fritz Baker, Eric Brungard, and John and Tom Bredemann for
+Thanks to Fritz Baker, Eric Brungard, and Tom Bredemann for

 passing along a copy of this hand typed history, originally written